 Hope real estate guide & listings for sale

-Most areas in Hope are quiet, as the streets are usually tranquil - however noise can be an issue near Highway 3, Trans-Canada Highway, one of the railway lines or the airport (YHE).
+Most areas in Hope are quiet, as the streets are usually reasonably tranquil - although that is not the case closer to the airport (YHE), one of the railway lines, Highway 3 or Trans-Canada Highway.

-The housing stock of Hope is composed primarily of single detached homes and row houses.
-About one third of homes in this municipality were built in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
+Homeowners occupy about three quarters of the dwellings in Hope and the rest are rented.
+Single detached homes and townhouses are the main housing type in this municipality.
+About one third of homes in this municipality were built in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.
 This municipality offers mainly three bedroom and two bedroom homes.
-Homeowners occupy about three quarters of the properties in Hope while the remainder are rented.

 Families may find it difficult for their kids to get to high schools and primary schools as pedestrians.
 In addition, daycares are not abundant and thus tend to require a very long walk to get to.
 Concerning food, some, but not all, home buyers in Hope will live within walking distance of the nearest supermarket.
 There are also a few opportunities for those who appreciate restaurants in close proximity.